CHEMLEV/ARTICLES_HUB/README.md

 ## How to set up.
 - Clone the repo.
-- Ensure you are on the dev branch.
+- Ensure you are on the main branch.
 - Install the command "pip install -r requirements.text"